NanoParticles/YuGiOhLifepoint-Tracker/README.md

 This project of mine isn't meant to make money off of.
 Its free, and open-source.
 No ifs ands or buts.
 That's final!
 If you see things that you wish to modify, or improve upon, be my guest.

+If you want anything to be seen in this lifepoint counter, leave a comment down below at the main repository.
 Now with that out of the way, what are you still doing?
 Don't you have a duel to win?

 LETS DUEL!